Year of Graduation: 1997

 What activities/experiences were helpful at CSB/SJU (and elsewhere) in preparation for this career?

-Being involved in both the psych and the theatre departments really helped me.
+Being involved in both the psychology and theatre departments really helped me.
 My professors encouraged me and helped me realize that I had the capacity to do what I wanted to do.
 Ultimately the relationships that you develop with the faculty are the most valuable for preparing for the future.
 I was fortunate enough to take classes from and be mentored by two incredible professors, one in each major, Dr. Kaarin Johnston and the late Dr. Linda Mealey.
 Without these two women, I don't believe that I would have had the confidence or courage to pursue advanced degrees.

 What is the most satisfying/rewarding part of your job?